KeremAR/DevOps-Cheat/CLOUD/AWS/Aws.md

         -   **Cold HDD (sc1):** Lowest-cost HDD for less frequently accessed data.
     -   **Sizing & Multi-Attach:** You can increase an EBS volume's size, but you **cannot decrease it**.
 A specific feature (`EBS Multi-Attach`) for `io1/io2` volumes allows a single volume to be attached to multiple instances in the same AZ.
 -   **EBS Snapshot:** A point-in-time backup of an **EBS volume**.
 It's used for backup/disaster recovery or to create a new EBS volume.
 It only contains the data from a single volume.
+-   **Data Lifecycle Manager (DLM):** An automation service to create, copy, and delete EBS snapshots and AMIs.
+It allows you to define policies (e.g., "create a snapshot every 12 hours and retain for 7 days") and apply them to instances or volumes using tags, ensuring a consistent and automated backup strategy.

 ### 🔒 5.
 Security & Access
 -   **Security Groups:**